Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Combination and Interpretation of the Results

 The measured lepton universality ratios $\RDx$ naively express tensions with respect to SM predictions in terms of the overall decay rates or branching ratios.
 As such, typically many phenomenological interpretations of these results simply require that any New Physics (NP) accounts for the measured ratios (or other observables such as polarization fractions) within quoted uncertainties.
 However, this naive approach may lead to biases in NP interpretations.

 The reason for this is that in practice, as discussed in Sec.~\ref{sec:measurements}, the $\RDx$ ratios are recovered from fits in multiple reconstructed observables.
 In these fits, the signal \BDxtaunu decay distributions (as well as backgrounds) are assumed to have SM shapes---their reconstructed observables are assumed to have an \emph{SM template}---while their normalization is allowed to float independently.
-In the SM, the ratio of $\RD/\RDs$ is itself tightly predicted up to small form factor uncertainties.
+In the SM, the ratio of $\RD$ to $\RDs$ is itself tightly predicted up to small form factor uncertainties.
 Thus, the current experimental approach can be thought of introducing a \emph{NP fit template}, that is parametrized by variation in the double ratio $\RD/\RDs$ as well as, say, the overall size of $\RDs$.

 Variation of $\RDs$, while keeping $\RD/\RDs$ fixed to its SM prediction, is consistent with NP contributions from the $c_{\VL}$ Wilson coefficient.
-This Wilson coefficient by definition still generates SM-like distributions: so that incorporating $c_{\VL}$ contributions is self-consistent with the fit template assumptions from which the measured $\RDx$ values were recovered.
+This Wilson coefficient by definition still generates SM-like distributions, so incorporating $c_{\VL}$ contributions is self-consistent with the fit template assumptions from which the measured $\RDx$ values were recovered.

-However, to explain the variation in $\RD/\RDs$ from the SM prediction requires further NP contributions, that generically also alter the $B \to \Dx \tau \nu$ signal (and some background) decay distributions and acceptances.
-(It is possible that there exist NP contributions which only modify the neutrino distributions.
-Because the experiments marginalize over missing energy, this particular NP could permit $\RD/\RDs$ to simultanteously float from the SM prediction while preserving the SM template for reconstructed observables.)
+However, to explain the variation in $\RD/\RDs$ from the SM prediction requires further NP contributions that generically also alter the $B \to \Dx \tau \nu$ signal (and some background) decay distributions and acceptances.
+(It is possible that there exist NP contributions that modify only the neutrino distributions.
+Because the experiments marginalize over missing energy, this particular NP could permit $\RD/\RDs$ to simultaneously float from the SM prediction while preserving the SM template for reconstructed observables.)
 These NP contributions are thus generically inconsistent with the assumed SM template in the current measurement and fit, and may affect the recovered values of $\RDx$ themselves.
-As a result, while the current world-average for $\RD$--$\RDs$ unambiguously indicates a tension with the SM, it does not \emph{a priori} allow for a self-consistent NP interpretation or explanation.
+As a result, while the current world average for $\RD$--$\RDs$ unambiguously indicates a tension with the SM, it does not \emph{a priori} allow for a self-consistent NP interpretation or explanation.
 A self-consistent BSM measurement of any recovered observable instead requires e.g. dedicated fit templates for each BSM point of interest, which we discuss further below.